Start the Virtual Tour: Great Hall

 Things to look out for in the Great Parlour

-- Day bed: 17th century version of the settee.
+- Day bed: a 17th-century version of the settee.
 Could be used to seat several people or one person lounging.
 Could also serve as a bed if needed.
-This is a 19th century reproduction
+This is a 19th-century reproduction

 - Chest of Drawers: Late 17th century piece with walnut veneer on loan from V & A Museum.

 - Glass Case: Late 17th century glass cupboard made of oak.
 Carved silhouette baluster panels on the front to show off expensive glass kept inside.

 - Ceiling: Once a magnificent plaster ceiling, thought to have been made by local plasterer, Francis Lee, and destroyed when a chimney collapsed during a storm in 1883.
 Fragments remain and some are on display in the Buttery.
 The design incorporated the Batt Coat of Arms.